“You are what you eat.”

 - Providing the food necessary for the cells of the gut lining.

-Currently, there are many books coming out on the Paleolithic Diet, which is wonderful, because this diet is well suited for our digestive tract and overall health.
-The Mediteranean Diet is also ideal as it focuses on consumption of plants and healthy fats.
+Currently, there are many books coming out on the Paleolithic Diet, which is wonderful, because this diet is well suited for our digestive tract, gastrointestinal health, and overall health.
+The Mediterranean Diet is also ideal as it focuses on consumption of plants and healthy fats.
 Historically, humans were hunter-gatherers and the diet consisted of animals (the whole animal), fish, eggs, insects, fruit, nuts, seeds, vegetables, mushrooms, herbs and spices.
 This is a very low carb diet.
 In fact, humans did not eat grains until a relatively short time ago in our historical existence.
 Research has proven abundantly that we are not meant to consume a high carbohydrate, grain based diet.

 When we consume a diet high in plant food, healthy fats and and low in starches (grains), our bodies begin to use ketones instead of carbohydrates to fuel the brain and muscles.
 This results in two beneficial changes that are instrumental for the prevention and reversal of metabolic syndrome and cardiovascular disease: 1) reduction in the saturated fats in the blood despite a high intake of fat 2) decrease in inflammation throughout the body.2,3 This has tremendous implications for reducing the occurrence of the number one killer and the estimated $273 billion spent each year in the U.S. for cardiovascular diseases, including heart conditions, stroke, peripheral artery disease, and high blood pressure.